the-full-stack/website/docs/llm-bootcamp/spring-2023/index.md

 </a>
   <ul markdown>
   - Walkthrough of a [GitHub repo](https://fsdl.me/askfsdl-github) for sourced Q&A with LLMs
-  - Try the bot out [in our Discord](https://fsdl.me/join-discord-askfsdl)
+  - Try it out via a [bot in our Discord](https://fsdl.me/join-discord-askfsdl)
   - Python project tooling, ETL/data processing, deployment on Modal, and monitoring with Gantry
   </ul>
 </div>